2026 Young Men's Camp

 Four events.
 One summit.

 Each event has a purpose.
-Conditioning, then teamwork, then a full gear shakedown, and finally the main event.
+Aerobic conditioning, then a full gear shakedown, then a final pressure test, and finally the main event.
 Skip the prep and Kings Peak gets a lot harder.

 Backpacking gear can get expensive fast.
 The shopping guide walks through what to buy, what to borrow, and what to skip.
 Most boys can outfit themselves for less than $150 with a mix of borrowed and budget gear.